gavinmcfarland/combino/src/template-engines/README.md

 ## Optional Dependencies

-Handlebars and Mustache are implemented as optional dependencies to keep the core package lightweight.
+All template engines are implemented as optional dependencies to keep the core package lightweight.
 The template engines use dynamic imports to load the dependencies only when needed, and provide clear error messages if the dependencies are not installed.